MicrosoftDocs/win32/desktop-src/axe/engine-geteventthreadingmodel.md

 ---
 title: Engine GetEventThreadingModel method
-description: Retrieve the threading model that is being used to call the solution’s native events that have been registered with the Engine. ms.assetid: '2B5A1D7E-0A1F-4D0F-8A2B-BB3B7ABD34FF'
+description: Retrieve the threading model that is being used to call the solution s native events that have been registered with the Engine. ms.assetid: 2B5A1D7E-0A1F-4D0F-8A2B-BB3B7ABD34FF
+keywords:
-keywords: ["GetEventThreadingModel method Access Execution Engine", "GetEventThreadingModel method Access Execution Engine , Engine interface", "Engine interface Access Execution Engine , GetEventThreadingModel method"]
+- GetEventThreadingModel method Access Execution Engine
+- GetEventThreadingModel method Access Execution Engine , Engine interface
+- Engine interface Access Execution Engine , GetEventThreadingModel method
 topic_type:
 - apiref
 api_name: